-Harlem is the cradle of jazz culture and the home to the Museum’s diverse resources – including archives, recordings and live performances – that can engage and stimulate the community’s children, students and seniors, many of whom are big jazz fans.
+Harlem is the cradle of jazz culture and the home to the Museum’s diverse resources .
+Our archives, recordings and live performances engage and stimulate our community’s children, students and seniors, many of whom are big jazz fans.
 For these seniors, jazz has been a part of the fabric of their lives, and many have firsthand memories of the great jazz artists who performed here.

 Recent Groups We Have Hosted:

 - 92Y Music Industry Summer Session

 - Peace Corps Fellows Program

 - University of New Brunswick Department of History